History, tourist information, and nearby accommodation

 As far as we know, the castle was built by Ranulph de Meschines in the early 12th century as a fortified pele, or tower house.
 It later passed into the ownership of Sir Hugh de Morville, one of the four knights who murdered St Thomas Becket.
 The 12th-century building was later remodelled with the addition of a garderobe tower in the 14th century.

-Pendragon Castle was attacked by Scots on at least 2 occasions; in 1342 and 1541.
+Pendragon Castle was attacked by Scots on at least two occasions; in 1342 and 1541.
 After the later attack, the castle fell into disrepair until it passed into the ownership of Lady Anne Clifford.
 In 1660 Lady Clifford rebuilt the castle and added various outbuildings, including a bakehouse, brewery, and stables.
 Lady Anne's successors stripped the castle of anything useful and left it to moulder into a picturesque ruin.

 The castle is located on private land but is accessible at any time.
 The location is utterly superb, with wonderful views out over the River Eden below.
 The walls stand to a good height on four sides, and visitors can access the interior of the keep, which is actually rather small.